-Action Type General Description Number Identified FME Watershed Planning - Drainage Master Plan Supports the development and analysis of H&H models to define flood risk or identify flood prone areas OR large-scale studies that are likely to benefit multiple jurisdictions.
-53 FME Watershed Planning - Flood Risk Mapping Promotes the development and/or refinement of detailed flood risk maps to address gaps and inadequate mapping.
-30 FME - Engineering Project Planning Evaluation of a proposed project to determine whether implementation would be feasible OR initial engineering assessment including conceptual design, alternative analysis, and up to 30% engineering design.
-67 FME - Other FMEs associated with studies to support criteria and ordinance updates including property acquisition programs.
-76 FMP - Non-Structural: Early Warning System Installation of sensors at three railroad underpasses 1 FMP - Structural: Channel Improvements Playa excavation, open channel construction for playa overflow and culvert improvements.
-1 FMP - Non-Structural: Property Acquisition Voluntary buyout of five residential properties adjacent to a playa and provision of green space.
-1 FMS - Education and Outreach Develop an education, outreach, and training program to train staff and to inform the public about the dangers of flooding and how to prevent flood damages to property.
+Action Type General Description Number Identified FME Watershed Planning - Supports the development and analysis of H&H models to 53

+Action Type General Description Number Identified Drainage Master Plan define flood risk or identify flood prone areas OR large- scale studies that are likely to benefit multiple jurisdictions.
+FME Watershed Planning - Flood Risk Mapping Promotes the development and/or refinement of detailed flood risk maps to address gaps and inadequate mapping.
+30 Watershed Planning - Dam Evaluations Perform a watershed-wide evaluation of the dams to assess flood protection performance for the 100-year and 500-year events, develop breach analyses mapping and assess hazard classification, develop risk indices, and evaluate dam safety performance.
+11 FME - Engineering Project Planning Evaluation of a proposed project to determine whether implementation would be feasible OR initial engineering assessment including conceptual design, alternative analysis, and up to 30% engineering design.
+59 FME - Other FMEs associated with studies to support criteria and ordinance updates including property acquisition programs.
+76 FMP - Non-Structural Installation of sensors at three railroad underpasses; voluntary buyout of five residential properties adjacent to a playa and provision of green space.
+2 FMP - Structural Variety of playa excavation, open channel modifications, low water crossing upgrades and storm drain improvements.
+11 FMS - Education and Outreach Develop an education, outreach, and training program to train staff and to inform the public about the dangers of flooding and how to prevent flood damages to property.
 10 FMS - Flood Measurement and Warning Systems Install gauges, sensors, and precipitation measuring sites to monitor streams and waterways for potential flooding and support emergency response.
 5 FMS - Infrastructure Projects Reinforcement of slopes, spillway expansion, dam repairs and upgrades 11 FMS - Regulatory and Guidance Application to join NFIP or adoption of equivalent standards.
-36 FMS - Other Consider incentive programs.
-1
+37 FMS - Other Consider incentive programs.
+1 recommendations considered alignment with RFPG-adopted flood mitigation and floodplain management goals.
+The RFPG decided that a potential Sponsor did not have to affirm its willingness to sponsor a given action as a prerequisite for inclusion in the plan.
+As a result, all potential actions were considered for inclusion unless an entity had specifically stated that a particular action was not of interest to that entity and no other appropriate potential sponsor was identified.